casey/just/README.md

 Regular expressions are provided by the [regex crate](https://github.com/rust-lang/regex), whose syntax is documented on [docs.rs](https://docs.rs/regex/1.5.4/regex/#syntax).
 Since regular expressions commonly use backslash escape sequences, consider using single-quoted string literals, which will pass slashes to the regex parser unmolested.

 Conditional expressions short-circuit, which means they only evaluate one of their branches.
-This can be used to make sure that backtick expressions don’t run when they shouldn’t.
+This can be used to make sure that backtick expressions don't run when they shouldn't.

 ```make
 foo := if env_var("RELEASE") == "true" { `get-something-from-release-database` } else { "dummy-value" }